kxr/ocp4_setup_upi_kvm/README.md

 | -v, --vm-dir | The location where you want to store the VM Disks.<br> By default the location used by the cluster VMs will be used. |
 |  -N, --libvirt-oct OCTET| You can specify a 192.168.{OCTET}.0 subnet octet and this script will create a new libvirt network for this node.<br> The network will be named ocp-{OCTET}.
 If the libvirt network ocp-{OCTET} already exists, it will be used.<br> This can be useful if you want to add a node in different network than the one used by the cluster.<br> Default: [not set] |
 | -n, --libvirt-network NETWORK | The libvirt network to use.
 Select this option if you want to use an existing libvirt network.<br> By default the existing libvirt network used by the cluster will be used. |

+### Exposing the cluster outside the host/hypervisor
+Once the installation is successful, you will find a `expose_cluster.sh` script in the `--setup-dir` (default: /root/ocp4\_setup\_{CLUSTER_NAME}).
+You can use this to expose this cluster so it can be accessed from outside.

+### Usage:

+    cd [setup-dir]
+    ./expose_cluster.sh --method [ firewalld | haproxy ]

+If you are running a single cluster on your bare metal machine, you can expose that cluster via firewalld method (port forwarding).
+If you want to host and access multiple clusters, you can use the haproxy method.

 ## Miscellaneous